awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 The following features apply to all CloudWatch alarms:
 + There is no limit to the number of alarms that you can create\.
 To create or update an alarm, you use the CloudWatch console, the [PutMetricAlarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricAlarm.html) API action, or the [put\-metric\-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command in the AWS CLI\.
-+ Alarm names must contain only ASCII characters\.
++ Alarm names must contain only UTF\-8 characters, and can't contain ASCII control characters
 + You can list any or all of the currently configured alarms, and list any alarms in a particular state by using the CloudWatch console, the [DescribeAlarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DescribeAlarms.html) API action, or the [describe\-alarms](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/describe-alarms.html) command in the AWS CLI\.
 + You can disable and enable alarms by using the [DisableAlarmActions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DisableAlarmActions.html) and [EnableAlarmActions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_EnableAlarmActions.html) API actions, or the [disable\-alarm\-actions](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/disable-alarm-actions.html) and [enable\-alarm\-actions](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/enable-alarm-actions.html) commands in the AWS CLI\.
 + You can test an alarm by setting it to any state using the [SetAlarmState](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_SetAlarmState.html) API action or the [set\-alarm\-state](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/set-alarm-state.html) command in the AWS CLI\.
 This temporary state change lasts only until the next alarm comparison occurs\.
 + You can create an alarm for a custom metric before you've created that custom metric\.
 For the alarm to be valid, you must include all of the dimensions for the custom metric in addition to the metric namespace and metric name in the alarm definition\.
 To do this, you can use the [PutMetricAlarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricAlarm.html) API action, or the [put\-metric\-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command in the AWS CLI\.
 + You can view an alarm's history using the CloudWatch console, the [DescribeAlarmHistory](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DescribeAlarmHistory.html) API action, or the [describe\-alarm\-history](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/describe-alarm-history.html) command in the AWS CLI\.
 CloudWatch preserves alarm history for two weeks\.
 Each state transition is marked with a unique timestamp\.
 In rare cases, your history might show more than one notification for a state change\.
 The timestamp enables you to confirm unique state changes\.
++  You can favorite alarms from the *Favorites and recents* option in the CloudWatch console navigation pane by hovering over the alarm that you want to favorite and choosing the star symbol next to it\.
 + The number of evaluation periods for an alarm multiplied by the length of each evaluation period can't exceed one day\.

 **Note**